mchangrh/poddie/README.md

 Poddie is a self-hosted media downloader and podcast feed generator.

 Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server).
-It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files and serves it via the NGINX web server (it is based on the [LinuxServer.io NGINX Docker image](https://github.com/linuxserver/docker-nginx)).
+It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files and serves it via the NGINX web server.
 You can then subscribe to the podcast by adding the podcast feed in a podcast player of your choice.

 At the heart of Poddie are: